esthesis-iot/esthesis-core/esthesis-core/esthesis-core-docs/docs/02-startup-guide/01-Initial configuration.md

 :::tip
 Tags in esthesis Core play an important role allowing components to be optimally grouped together.
-It is not necessary to create a tag, but it is highly recommended.
+It is not necessary to create a tag, however it is highly recommended.
 :::

 ## Define your MQTT server